Dagenham Girl Pipers: In popular culture

 In an essay by Douglas Adams published in The Salmon of Doubt, Adams described the Dagenham Girl Pipers as a wonderful pipe band, writing "With all due respect and love to my dear wife, there are some things that, however loving or tender your wife may be, only a large pipe band can give you.".

 In series 3, episode 9 of Bless this House, the Dagenham Girl Pipers are toasted by Sid James during a scene where Sid and Jean visit France.

-The Dagenham girl pipers were often referred to by Eric Morecambe during episodes of The Morecambe and Wise Show.
+The Dagenham Girl Pipers were often referred to by Eric Morecambe during episodes of The Morecambe and Wise Show.

-The Dagenham Girl Pipers are credited, and appear briefly, in the 1956 Benny Hill film “Who Done It.”
+The Dagenham Girl Pipers are credited, and appear briefly, in the 1956 Benny Hill film Who Done It?.

+In Episode 5 of BBC Radio 4’s series, “Winston Back Home”.
+(05/05/1994) the eponymous Winston Hayballs mentions the Dagenham Girl Pipers.